Chapter 4 - Special Education Exchange Visitor Program Requirements

 Has extensive prior training and experience teaching children with physical, mental, or emotional disabilities.

 Any custodial care of children must be incidental to the beneficiary’s training.

 Officers review each piece of evidence for relevance, probative value, and credibility to determine whether the petitioner submitted sufficient evidence establishing that the petition is approvable.
-The standard of proof applied in most USCIS adjudications, including H-3 petitions, and administrative immigration proceedings is the “preponderance of the evidence” standard.
 The table below serves as a quick, non-exhaustive, reference guide listing the forms and evidence required when filing a petition for an H-3 special education exchange visitor.

 Special Education Exchange Visitor H-3 Petition Forms and Documentation

 Petition for a Nonimmigrant Worker (Form I-129), Including H supplement

 If the beneficiary is in the United States, a copy of the I-94 or other proof of current lawful, unexpired immigration status (Note that Canadians who enter as a B-1 or a B-2 will not typically have an I-94)

 Filing fee; see USCIS’ website for current fees

 Application To Extend/Change Nonimmigrant Status (Form I-539) for dependents of an H-3 who are also in the U.S. dependents should fill out and sign this form, not the petitioner for the H-3 beneficiary (one Form I-539 and fee covers all dependents)